vincenzobaz/spark-scala3/README.md

 import scala3udf.{Udf => udf} // "old" udf doesn't interfer with new scala3udf.udf when renamed
 ```

-With the renaming you in place, you can use the call `udf(lambda)` as before without interfering with the `udf` function in `org.apache.spark.sql.functions`.
+With the renaming in place, you can use the call `udf(lambda)` as before without interfering with the `udf` function in `org.apache.spark.sql.functions`.
 Instead of calling `spark.register(myFun1)`, you can call either:

 - `myFun1.registerWith(spark, "myFun1")`
 - `udf.registerWith(spark, myFun1, myFun2, ...)` - this will automatically name the used parameter value names